Skip to main content

 • Template type: The template used should be based on the default Computer template.

-• Cert authority: Windows Server 2016
+• Certificate Authority compatibility: Windows Server 2016

 • Certificate recipients: Windows 10/Windows Server 2016